UnitTestBot/UTBotJava/docs/TaintAnalysis.md

         marks: environment
   ```

-The configuration above checks the type at compile-time, but sometimes we want to check the type at runtime:
+The configuration above checks the type at compile time, but sometimes we want to check the type at runtime:

   ```yaml
   sinks: